History of Ecuador: Moreno's presidency (2017–2021)

-Lasso's presidency (since 2021)
+Lasso's (2021–2023) and Noboa's (since 2023) presidencies

 The April 2021 election run-off vote ended in a win for conservative former banker, Guillermo Lasso, who took 52.4% of the vote compared to 47.6% for left-wing economist Andrés Arauz, supported by the exiled former president, Rafael Correa.
 Previously, President-elect Lasso had finished second in the 2013 and 2017 presidential elections.
 On 24 May 2021, Guillermo Lasso was sworn in as the new President of Ecuador, becoming the country's first right-wing leader in 14 years.

 In October 2021, President Lasso declared a 60-day state of emergency aiming to combat crime and drug-related violence.
 In October 2022, a bloody riot among inmates at a prison in central Ecuador caused 16 deaths, among whom was the drug crime boss Leonardo Norero, alias “El Patron.”
 In Ecuador's state prisons there were numerous bloody clashes between rival groups of prisoners.

 A series of protests against the economic policies of Ecuadorian president Guillermo Lasso, triggered by increasing fuel and food prices, took place in June 2022.
 Initiated by and primarily attended by Indigenous activists, in particular CONAIE, the protests were later joined by students and workers who were also affected by the price increases.
 Lasso condemned the protests and labelled them as an attempted "coup d'état" against his government.

 As a result of the protests, Lasso declared a state of emergency.
 When the protests blocked roads and ports in Quito and Guayaquil, there were food and fuel shortages across the country as a result.
 Lasso was criticized for allowing violent and deadly responses towards protestors.
 The President narrowly escaped impeachment in a vote in Congress.
 At the end of June, protesters agreed to end their protests and blockades in return for an agreement by the government to discuss and try to address their demands.